 Why do you have multiple life insurance policies?

-What I found was a new way to do life, particularly when it came to how I utilized my money.
-I discovered a concept called infinite banking.
-The idea or concept involved using cash value life insurance to act as your savings and liquidity vehicle, also known as a wealth accumulation account, where you built up savings to be used for your “home base” or “safe bucket”, with the funds in that account going towards investments or large purchases.
+What I found was a concept called infinite banking.
+The idea or concept involved using cash value life insurance to act as your savings and liquidity vehicle, also known as a wealth accumulation account, where you built up savings to be used for your “safe bucket”, with the funds in that account going towards investments or large purchases.

 A Paradigm Shift In How I Viewed Life Insurance